-Compared to the password authentication, it's more convenient and more secure to login to remote linux box over SSH by public key authentication.
-With this technique, we can easily perform an automatic login without entering any password.
-This is usually very useful when we want to call ssh within a shell script.
-In this post we show how to setup SSH public key authentication between two Linux hosts.
+Compared to the password authentication, it's more convenient and more secure to log into a remote Linux box over SSH by the public key authentication.
+With this technique, we can perform an automatic login without entering any password.
+It is very useful when we call ssh from a shell script.
+In this post, we show how to setup SSH public key authentication between two Linux hosts.

-We usually keep our private key on our local machine, and put the public key on our remote hosts.
-When we issue a login to the remote host, it sends us back a massage encrypted with the public key.
+We usually keep our private key on our local machine and put the public key on our remote hosts.
+When we issue a login to the remote host, it sends us back a message encrypted with the public key.
 Then we have to prove that we can decrypt it using our private key before we gain access to the remote host.

 Here is a simple guide on how to set up public key authentication on Linux.